sueswe/rubyopcontoolset/README.md

 ## Description

 This set of ruby-scripts tries to select usefull informations from an OPCON-database.
-The idea: the great advantage of the CLI is, you could use grep and other tools to parse the results for your needs.
+The idea: use the **great advantage** of the CLI - you could use grep and other tools to parse the results for your needs; use the output for Markdown- or Latex-Files; send results via Email ... and much more.

 * There are following tools currently available: